Construction site

 0Construction site

-In reality prolonged exposure to construction noise is a serious health factor.
-Babisch and colleagues (European Heart Journal, 2014) documented a link between living next to construction and increased risk of ischemic heart disease.
-However, a brief listen at safe volume is not harmful and can even be useful — for example for people who work in industrial settings and want to keep a "things are moving" feel during a remote day.
-Additionally this scene provides ideal contrast for ASMR-relaxation practice: after 5 minutes of "construction," switching to "forest" feels particularly sharp.
+In reality, prolonged exposure to construction noise is a serious health factor.
+Babisch and colleagues (European Heart Journal, 2014) documented a link between living next to construction and increased risk of ischaemic heart disease.
+A brief listen at safe volume, however, isn't harmful and can even be useful, for example for people who work in industrial settings and want to keep a things-are-moving feel during a remote day.
+The scene also provides good contrast for ASMR-relaxation practice: after five minutes of construction, switching to forest feels particularly sharp.

-Use this track for writing urban prose and industrial sci-fi, for construction and architecture podcasts, for sound design (as reference), for simulating an office in a noisy district, and for "contrast" therapy (sharp transition from noise to silence).
-Pairs with City Noise, Highway, Power Drill.
-Categorically not for sleep, meditation or long work — too stress-inducing.
+Use this track for writing urban prose and industrial sci-fi, for construction and architecture podcasts, for sound design (as reference), for simulating an office in a noisy district, or for contrast therapy (a sharp transition from noise to silence).
+Pairs with City Noise, Highway and Power Drill.
+Categorically not for sleep, meditation or long work; too stress-inducing.

 Related Sounds